 Our articles are written and curated by personal finance, college recruiting, college coaching, and career experts.
 Our series is divided into 4 sections, roughly based on life stages:

 Career Foundation and beyond

 The College Journey series is practical.
-Our objective is to help you navigate a not always clear college system.
-Our goal is to help you graduate, with as little debt as practical, with a useful major, a strong GPA signal, and with a good career direction.
+Our objective is to help you navigate a not-always-clear college system.
+Our goal is to help you graduate, with as little debt as practical, with a useful major, a strong GPA signal, and a good career direction.
 These articles are "bite-sized."
 You may read them in order, like a curriculum.
 Alternatively, individual articles may be read when needed.
 Each article is self-contained.

 We wish you the very best.
 You Can Do It!

 3. The Education of a Sport’s Parent - Top Ten suggestions for developing the athlete’s mindset

 4. The benefits and risks of college – An employer's and risk manager's perspective